 CTFs were initially set up via HM Revenue and Customs so the information is held there.
 Log in to HMRC using your Government Gateway credentials.
 If you can’t remember what they are you can easily register, or click the “forgot my password/user ID/password and user ID” links.

 Then simply complete the online form to request details of your Child Trust Fund provider (requires some personal details of you and your child).

 Within 3 weeks you should receive a letter from the HMRC with the details of your child’s CTF.

 If I transfer my CTF to a Junior ISA, does that count towards the Junior ISA’s tax-free allowance for that year?

-No. A CTF transfer won’t count towards the Junior ISA’s annual £4,000 tax-free limit.
-Once you have transferred your CTF, you can make further contributions to your child’s Junior ISA if you wish – as long as they don’t go over the £4,000 yearly allowance.
-(The Junior ISA allowance will go up to £4,080 in the 2015/16 tax year).
+No. A CTF transfer won’t count towards the Junior ISA’s annual tax-free limit.
+Once you have transferred your CTF, you can make further contributions to your child’s Junior ISA if you wish – as long as they don’t go over the yearly allowance.
+(The Junior ISA allowance is £4,368 in the 2019/20 tax year).

 Where can I get more information on Junior ISAs?

 We hope this blog has helped you decide whether to transfer your CTF over to a Junior ISA.
-For more information on Junior ISAs, see our article Junior ISAs explained.
+For more information on Junior ISAs, see Beanstalk’s JISA Guide.